How to Create the Best GitHub Profile

 GitHub profiles make it easy for coders to showcase their work to potential employers.
-Over 3 million companies around the world use GitHub, giving them viewing access to public profiles on the website.
-When searching for a new career, software developers can point potential employers to their GitHub profile to demonstrate their coding ability.
+Over 3 million companies worldwide use GitHub, giving them viewing access to public profiles on the website.

 Creating a GitHub profile also allows you to interact with other programmers and public repositories on the site.
 Programmers can reach out through GitHub and find creative solutions to coding problems for their own projects and offer advice to other software developers.
 You may be able to gain experience with new tools or hear about open positions through your GitHub connections.

 Frequently Asked Questions About GitHub Profiles

 How does a GitHub profile differ from a portfolio?